Praentice/DFRecipes/docs/Digital forensic/File Forensic/File Format.md

 ??? note "Viewing .msg file"
 	You can use the script msg_extract from github to view .msg files

+### ONE

+.one format is a proprietary type of file developped by Microsoft for the software Onenote.
+It contains note written by using the same software.

+??? note "Viewing .msg file"
+	You can use the script msg_extract from github to view .msg files

 ### PCT

 .pct files are Macintosh pict image.